 If you have passed the means test, the decision to file should be carefully reviewed.
 Talk to an attorney and review your specific case carefully.
-Most attorneys offer a free case evaluation.
+Most team offer a free case evaluation.
 This is a great opportunity to determine if your case fits with the need to file bankruptcy.
-You can also read Will I Lose Everything if I File Bankruptcy?
+You can also read What is a Chapter 13 Bankruptcy?

 What if I Didn’t Pass the Means Test?

 This doesn’t mean bankruptcy isn’t an option.
-You can work with your attorney and a plan for filing chapter 13.
+You can work with your attorney and plan for filing chapter 13.
 This means a portion of your disposable income will be worked into a plan that your assigned trustee approves to pay back your creditors equally.
-You can also read What Happens if I Can't Make My Chapter 13 Plan Payments?